18520339/facebook-data-extraction/README.md

 -   **To achieve higher speed**:
     -   If this is first time using these scripts, you can **run without tor & proxies** until Facebook requires to sign in.
     -   Use some popular **VPN services** (also **run without tor & proxies**): [Touch VPN](https://touchvpn.net/platform) (free), [Hotspot Shield VPN](https://www.hotspotshield.com/vpn) (free, Premium available), ...
--   **To archive large number of comments**:
-    -   Load more posts to collect more comments in case failed to view more comments / replies.
-    -   Should use browser without headless to detect failed responses (comments / replies not load anymore).

 ## Test proxy server